grrr-amsterdam/s3-image-scaler/README.md

 This tests a variety of actual image conversions against problems we encountered in the wild.

+> **Warning**
+> Tests can only run on MacOS.
+Images created by Sharp on Linux are slightly different, and the tests will fail.

 ## Deploy Lambda function

 Create an IAM role which Lambda functions are allowed to assume.
 Add the following trust relationship: